shin19991207/CSC301-A2/README.md

 * Morgan (driver), Yanling (navigator)

-  * **Feature**: Query data
-    *
-  * **Feature**:  Writing unit test and debugging code functionality
+  * **Feature**:  Write unit test and debug code functionality
-    * I (Morgan) was a driver when writing the unit test and debugging the code functionality of our program.
+    * I (Morgan) was the driver when writing the unit test and debugging the code functionality of our program.
 The debugging step is always a tough process in writing a program, since it is often the codes that you are confident with that cause the error.
 The pair programming process went quite well and faster the pace of debugging.
 When an error arose in our program or a feature did not work, the navigator (Yanling) would ask me to explain the code line by line to her.
 Often, through the procedure of justifying each line of code and conveying my initial thought on doing these steps, I could find out what and where went wrong by myself, or my partner would point out the steps that she found unworkable.
     * **Reflection**: I enjoyed doing pair programming with my partner as it was more productive than if I was debugging alone.
 Such a process helps me to find out what and where went wrong more efficiently, although it was sometimes hard to understand the changes navigator want me to make by just having her telling me the code or the functions and modules to use orally.

 ## Program design